 This card accepts several types of sync modes.
-In 5-wire sync mode all 5 BNC connectors are used.
-If H and V connectors are swapped, this card will still operate normally.
+In five-wire sync mode all five BNC connectors are used.
+If H and V connectors are swapped, this card still operates normally.
 An analog graphic source such as a VGA from a PC can be connected.
-The card can operate in 4-wire sync mode, which accommodates 4-wire RGBC sources.
+The card can operate in four-wire sync mode, which accommodates four-wire RGBC sources.
 The composite sync cable can be connected to either the H/C BNC or the V BNC.
-The card supports 3-wire RGB or YPBPr sync modes, sometimes called sync-on-Green (SOG).
+The card supports three-wire RGB or YPBPr sync modes, sometimes called sync-on-Green (SOG).
 In this mode the H/C and V connectors are not used.
 The sync is connected to the Green/Y BNC connector.
 This card offers no loop out capability.
-There are 2 LEDs on the module faceplate.
+There are two LEDs on the module faceplate.
 PWR indicates power has been applied and the card is initialized, signal indicates a valid signal has been detected.

-Dual 3G/SD/HD - SDI Input Card
+Dual 3G/HD/SD - SDI Input Card

-This card accepts both standard-definition (SD) and high-definition (HD) serial-digital-interface (SDI) signals from 1 of 2 standard-definition (SD) or high-definition (HD) 3GHz SDI sources.
+This card accepts both standard-definition (SD) and high-definition (HD) serial-digital-interface (SDI) signals from one of two standard-definition (SD) or high-definition (HD)3GHz SDI sources.
 Both single-link HD and dual-link HD signals are accepted.
-The card has two SD/HD-SDI outputs, each of which is "loop through" for its respective input.
-There are 3 LEDs on the module faceplate.
+The card has two SD/HD-SDI outputs, each of which is loop through for its respective input.
+There are three LEDs on the module faceplate.
 PWR indicates power has been applied and the card is initialized, and the two signal LEDs indicate a valid signal has been detected on the respective input.